- Branded customer-facing support site

-The Help Center is designed to provide end-users with a complete self-service support option.
-They can use the information in the knowledge base or turn to the community for answers.
+Your end-users can use the information in the knowledge base or turn to the community (if enabled) for answers.
 If they can't find an answer, they can submit a request to an agent.
-Agents can use the Help Center to help solve tickets or to answer questions in the community.
+Agents can use the knowledge base to help solve tickets faster.

-The Help Center gives you a lot of flexibility.
-You can manage your content and deliver it in multiple languages.
-You can customize the look and feel and decide what features to include.
+With Guide you can manage your content and deliver it in multiple languages in Help Center.
+You can customize the look and feel of your Help Center and decide which features to include.

 This article covers the following topics: